 As someone who used to cook professionally in restaurants it surprises me to now be one of the many people who have dietary restrictions because of various health issues.
 I used to eat everything!
 And have one of those stomachs of steel.
 Now, I sometimes feel like I’m coming out all over again – yes, I’m allergic to dairy, oh, and pork (yes, it’s a weird allergy), and also I don’t eat gluten anymore – thyroid issues.
 People feel bad for me – no cheese! no bacon! (at least not the pork kind) no more crusty artisanal breads!
 And sometimes when I walk through the Union Square market past the Martin’s Pretzel stand, I feel bad for myself.
 But usually I’m too busy making delicious, kick-ass, gluten free, dairy free, pork free food to worry about it.

-So, being me, and the recipe being from Weight Watchers, I had to do some tweaking.
+I got a recipe a while back from a friend of mine in a business class for a Chocolate Sauerkraut cake.
+So intriguing.
+But being me, and the recipe being from Weight Watchers, I had to do some tweaking.
 Get rid of the gluten and the dairy, add an egg to give some lift that’s lost when we get rid of the gluten, and definitely not use canned sauerkraut.
 I also decided to console myself about baking the sauerkraut and killing all the good probiotics by adding a live ferment glaze using my newest fermentation love – coconut kefir.

 My new wife, Jane, and I (married last September, woohoo!) discovered coconut kefir while honeymooning on Maui.
 We bought some at a farmers market there and I kept myself from eating it all so I could bring some home and try to replicate it.
 Thanks to my good friend, and Meetup co-host, Angela, I’ve found a happy recipe.
 It’s amazing.
 For someone who hasn’t eaten dairy in years, it’s like manna from heaven – creamy, tangy, with just a hint of coconut flavor.
 It’s kind of like sour cream, kind of like yogurt, kind of like clotted cream, all delicious.